Understanding What Mental Health Conditions Qualify for Disability Benefits

 Eligibility Requirements for Disability Benefits

-Duration of Condition Requirement
+Duration of Condition

 To qualify, a mental health condition must be expected to last at least 12 months or be severe enough to result in death.
-The SSA evaluates medical records and physician statements to determine whether a disorder meets this standard.
+The SSA evaluates medical records and physician statements to determine whether a condition meets this standard.

 Work History and Income Tests